grmjs/grm/README.md

 You'll be prompted to enter your phone number (in international format), and the code you received from Telegram.
 Save the output of `client.session.save()` somewhere and use it in `new StringSession("")` to avoid logging again later.
-After connecting successfully, you should have a "Hello" message in your Saved Messages.
+After connecting successfully, you should have a text message saying "Hello" in your Saved Messages.

+Check out the **examples/** directory for more examples.

 ## Notes

 This is a _direct_ port of GramJS for Deno.
 This was just an attempt, which turned out to be a successful one.
-At least, the startup, the getting started example, and file uploading and downloading works.
-And I'm happy about it.
-And I don't know if this works for you or not, but it works for me :)
+Most of the commonly used features are confirmed as working as expected.

-It took me like 4 days.
-Total of 20h6m for this repository alone.
-And including dependency porting and figuring out the original code, its a total of almost 34.8h for the first release.
+It took me like 4 days; a total of 20h6m for this repository alone.
+Including dependency porting and figuring out the original code, its a total of almost 34.8h for the first release.
 I didn't just copy and paste stuff — I did, but I manually wrote lot of the files.

-I haven't added any JSDocs yet.
-I'll add them later.
-I didn't add any because its a mess if there are a lot of comments while porting (We can just collapse them, I know.
-But my machine can't take too much load, its an old one).

-I had to port the following Node packages to Deno.
-I know that some of them is not even have to be ported, but I didn't realised that then.
+I had to port the following Node modules to Deno.
+I know that some of them is not even have to be ported, but I didn't realized that then.

 - [JoshGlazebrook/socks](https://github.com/JoshGlazebrook/socks) —
   [deno_socks](https://github.com/dcdunkan/deno_socks)